urnathan/urnathan.github.io/_posts/2020-09-19-code-formatting.md

   ...;
 ```

+Isn't the second one clearer -- clearly separating validation from
+processing?

 Who cares if we're taking up vertical space?
 It's not like we're
 printing this stuff on physical pages.
 Our editor windows are large
 enough that this isn't going to hide stuff -- and if your algorithm is